 Book now pay later: what is it and how does it work?

 We all know about buy now pay later and how it has changed the way Aussies shop.
-You can purchase an item and pay nothing upfront.
+Rather than following the old layby system, you can now purchase an item and pay nothing upfront.
 Instead, your costs are divided into interest-free instalments that you pay over the course of a few months.
 But, do you know about book now pay later?